barrault01/my_fastlane_lanes/README.md

 - `snap`: Create Snapshots to tests if autolayout is OK
 - `testing`: Test your project and generate logs
 - `building_time`: Generate reports for building time.
-- `prod`: Create a new app in production and send it to apple
+- `prod`: Create a new app in production and send it to Apple
 - `fabric`: Create a beta version of the app with a custom icon and then send it to fabric
-- `submit`: Submit last build to the app store
+- `submit`: Submit the last build to the app store

 ## How to use it
 ### Project configuration